PrathmeshChurhe/Video_Chatbot/README.md

 ## RAG Chatbot (Local)
 - Powered by LangChain, OpenAI, and FAISS vector search.
-- Answers are generated based on the transcript in `smartbridge_salesforce_ai_transcript.txt`.
+- Answers are generated based on the transcript in `transcript.txt`.
 - Requires a valid OpenAI API key.

 ---